 - Even though Tableau has advantages in being more user-friendly and has better visualization capabilities, it falls short when it comes to segmenting reports based on specific business criteria.
-While Tableau lacks a feature to provide business-wise view QlikView has fantastic features to generate a full-fledged enterprise-scale reporting.
+While Tableau lacks a feature to provide a business-wise view QlikView has fantastic features to generate full-fledged enterprise-scale reporting.

 - Another interesting feature of Tableau is the seamless share-ability of the reports over Tableau Online or Tableau Server.
-While QlikView doesn’t have these features on the same scale, it offers a tight integration with Social Media platforms and mobile technology.
+While QlikView doesn’t have these features on the same scale, it offers tight integration with Social Media platforms and mobile technology.

 |Basis For Comparison||Tableau||QlikView|

 |Performance||Tableau is slower than QlikView when it comes to in-memory processing.
 It employs cubing.
 Cubes can give out results quickly, they are faster than RDBMS, and however, they fall short when it comes to QlikView’s patented analytical engine.||QlikView comes with far better performance thanks to its Associative model.
 QlikView can combine datasets of all the sizes effortlessly.
 Additionally, it has fine-tuned its in-memory processing to such an extent that no other Data Visualization tool can match its speed.|